alexiom/alexiom.github.io/_pages/teaching.md

 # Teaching Assistant
 ## ECON 101: Introduction to Economics

- Served as a teaching assistant for ECON 101 which is around an 800 person class at UNC.
+ Served as a teaching assistant for ECON 101: Intro to Economics with Dr. Robert McDonough, which is around an 800 person class at UNC.
 My main responsibility was leading two recitation sections where students worked on more in-depth practice problems than those seen in lecture.
 Walked through solutions after students first attempted the problems with a partner.
 Responsible for providing clear explanations to students in hopes of them developing a deeper understanding of the material.

 <details>
 <summary><strong>Course Description</strong></summary>